We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 Improves user experience

-Using a fingertip scanner or Face ID and entering an email address is easier than remembering hundreds of passwords, looking for a sticker with passwords, or going through the hassle of resetting them.
+Using a fingerprint scanner or Face ID and entering an email address is easier than remembering hundreds of passwords, looking for a sticker with them, or resetting them.

 Saves time and money